MBamb/MBamb/README.md

 ### Hi there 👋

+My name is Max and I like coding, gaming and photography.
 <!--
 **MBamb/MBamb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.